 Similarity with the fourth gospel

-There are many notable similarities between the first letter and fourth gospel, particularly in grammar, style and content.
+There are many notable similarities between the first letter and the fourth gospel, particularly in grammar, style and content.
 These give strong evidence of that both have been written by the same author.
 Both show a strong dualism between good and evil, showing the stark and polarised contrasts between: light and darkness, love and hate, truth and error, belief and unbelief, obedience and disobedience, life and death, as well as children of God and children of the devil.
 The important descriptions of the Holy Spirit as the paraclete (helper), and Jesus as the one and only (only begotten) Son are unique to 1 John and John’s Gospel.
 Jesus being described as the Word (logos) is only found in 1 John, John’s Gospel and Revelation.

-The beginning of the letter alludes strongly to the beginning of the Gospel, sharing the same key words such as: beginning, word, life and with the Father.
+The beginning of the letter alludes strongly to the prologue of the Gospel, sharing the same key words such as: beginning, word, life and with the Father.
 The letter and the gospel also share many other common themes and key words.
 These include: witness or testify, eternal life, abiding, God the Father, from the beginning, being born of God, the world, God sending his Son, and believing.
 In their literary style, both books use a simple grammar, and omit conjunctions between sentences.